Georg Eberhard Rumphius: Herbarium Amboinense

-At the beginning of the 20th century Elmer Drew Merrill and Charles Budd Robinson did an interpretation of the Herbarium Ambroinense.
+At the beginning of the 20th century Elmer Drew Merrill and Charles Budd Robinson published an interpretation of the Herbarium Ambroinense.
 Robinson recollected plants described by Rumphius and distributed the herbarium specimens in his exsiccata-like series called C. B. Rogerson: Plantae Rumphianae Amboinenses.

 Among the many species described in the Herbarium was the upas tree (Antiaris toxicaria); the toxicity of the tree was exaggerated and caught the fancy of Europeans.
 Other plants included a description of the clove, the starfruit and durian.
 Rumphius used multinomial names and his descriptions were largely missed by Linnaeus as he received it after he had worked on Species Plantarum.
 Rumphius was the first to interpret the function of the pitchers in pitcher plants.
 He also discovered that some mosquitoes bred in their pools.
-He analysed edible nest swiftlets and came to the conclusion that the substance was produced by the swiftlets and not marine algae as had been earlier believed.
+He analysed edible nest swiftlets and came to the conclusion that the substance was produced by the swiftlets and not by marine algae as had been earlier believed.

-The other major work D'Amboinsche Rariteitkamer ("Amboinese Cabinet of Curiosities"), a manuscript he had sent to Dr Hendrik D'Acquet of Delft in 1701 consisted mainly of plates of seashells and crabs.
+The other major work, D'Amboinsche Rariteitkamer ("Amboinese Cabinet of Curiosities"), a manuscript he had sent to Dr Hendrik D'Acquet of Delft in 1701, consisted mainly of plates of seashells and crabs.

 After Rumphius' death, his son Paul August was appointed "merchant of Amboina", the position his father had held.
-A monument was erected to the memory of Rumphius at Amboina but this was destroyed by the English who believed they would find gold under it.
-In 1824 a second monument was built by Governor-General van der Capellen but this was destroyed by a bomb in World War II.
+A monument was erected to the memory of Rumphius at Amboina, but this was destroyed by the English, who mistakenly believed they would find gold under it.
+In 1824 a second monument was built by Governor-General van der Capellen, but this was destroyed by a bomb in World War II.